doug-martin/nestjs-query/documentation/docs/persistence/typeorm/soft-delete.md

 title: Soft Delete
 ---

 `TypeOrm` supports [soft deletes](https://typeorm.io/#/delete-query-builder/soft-delete).
-This feature does not delete records but instead updates the column decorated with `@DeletedDateColumn`.
+This feature does not delete records but instead updates the column decorated with `@DeleteDateColumn`.

 Before continuing it is recommended that you read the following.
 * https://typeorm.io/#/decorator-reference/deletedatecolumn